teoh4770/100-days-of-code/log.md

 **Link to work: https://developedbyed.com/courses/

-## Day 5/100: Feb 5, 2022
+## Day 6/100: Feb 6, 2022

-**Today's Progress**: I finally almost finish the document object model(DOM) part, and learn about the best part of it, such as event and eventlistener.
-Event is stand for the action from the user, such as click, typing, and mousing, while eventlistener is the function that would be executed after the action from the user.

-**Thoughts: Today is kind of off day for me =-=.
-I get distracted and watch "ALL OF US ARE DEAD", and lengthen the learning period from half an hour to 1 and a half hour.
-Feel kind of bad for it.
-I will always beware of myself about it.
+**Today's Progress**: I have finished the DOMMMMM session, and learn about event bubbling, local and session storage.
+Event bubbling is the event that trigger multiple reaction, creating the bubble effect, because they have added 2 or more event listener in the same div.
+Example, when we added a click event to the list inside the 'div', then we added another click event to the 'div'(parent) itself, and trigger the div event, it will affect the list event too.

+**Thoughts: My eyes shut already, after completing the EC140 homework and the coding session.
+Honestly, I feel quite excited after finished the DOM, and really wanna implement this in my portfolio.

 **Link to work: https://developedbyed.com/courses/